 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-This website and StoryTagger may include links to third-party websites, plug-ins and applications.
+Our Sites may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
-When you leave our website or StoryTagger, we encourage you to read the privacy notice of every website you visit.
+In addition we may permit certain access to our site via resellers and our clients’ own systems (for example, via an API).
+If you interact with our sites through a third party or when you leave our Sites, we encourage you to read the privacy notice of every website or service provider you engage with.

 2. The data we collect about you